rolling-scopes-school/aws/README.md

 - [AWS Cloud Developer Course](/aws-developer/)
 - [AWS Architect Course](/aws-architect/)

-### Discord
+### Communication
-// TODO Channel structure
-- Offical languages: RU & EN
+- Offical languages: EN & RU
+- Weekly meeting and Q&A Sessions
+- Discord

 ### Weekly Q&A Sessions
 Will be held each Tuesday at 15:00 CET.